 In April 1936 the Hong Kong Eugenics League was founded – the League’s second president Gordon King said that Margaret Sanger’s February visit ‘was the main inspiration’.1 and also claimed that the organisation was one of the first of its kind in Asia.2 The League was an unusual ‘joint-enterprise’ between the British elite and the rest of the Colony.
-Further, women, both ‘white’ and ‘Asian ‘ were involved from the start, although never in a role commensurate either with their numbers or their centrality to the enterprise – although their role did grow over the years.
+Further, women, both ‘white’ and ‘Asian ‘ were involved from the start, although never in a role commensurate either with their numbers or their centrality to the enterprise – although that role did grow over the years.
 As we shall see, the League was an almost entirely humanitarian enterprise, involved in none of the appalling practices that have given ‘eugenics’ such a bad name.

 The League’s position was strengthened in 1938 by the arrival of Selwyn and Hilda Selwyn-Clarke, who were able to defy religious opposition and make it in all but name a branch of the Hong Kong Government.
 If the war hadn’t intervened, the desire of the Honorary Secretary (Hilda) to have more educated Chinese women involved would have further improved the gender and racial balance – although it would not have taken the latter to anywhere near the 98% Chinese composition that would have reflected the racial mix of the colony.
 In other words, although itself a fundamentally non-racist organisation, the League worked in a racist social setting, and this was inevitably reflected in its membership.